 ENGL 374.
-The American Novel - 1914.
+Lust, Passion, and the Body: The American Novel to 1914.
 3 Credits.

 A study of the American novel in the nineteenth century, an era in which it attained new popularity and came to occupy a special place in American culture.